 In Los Angeles, Arden has appeared as Nancy in Theatre West's Chestnuts Production of Edward Albee's Seascape, Doug Haverty’s Come Baby Cradle and All, and the late Sherwood Schwartz’s Rockers.

 Her current theatrical home is Theater West in Hollywood, where she has performed, produced, and served as Artistic Moderator and Writers Moderator for their acting and writing workshops for over 20 years.
 She recently directed their world premiere production of The Night Forlorn, or Waiting on Godsford by Steve Nevil, winner of the 2018 Valley Theatre "Best Play" Award, for which she was also nominated as "Best Director".

-NEXT UP: Directing Walking in Space, a new play by Garry Michael Kluger opening at Theatre West September 8, 2023.
-Also in development of her own play, CASSAT, the story of Mary Cassatt the Impressionist painter and printmaker.
+NEXT UP: Directing Walking in Space, a new play by Garry Michael Kluger opening at Theatre West September 8,- October 8, 2023.
+OPENING MARCH 1, 2024 - her own play, CASSATT!, the story of Mary Cassatt the Impressionist painter and printmaker.